TrueList

 1. The number of small and medium-sized enterprises worldwide stands at 400 million.

-Small businesses are not just the backbone of global economies but they are also the lead job creators and account for over 95% of firms and up to 70% of the global employment rate.
-These enterprises are vital to ensuring economic growth, innovation, and social integration.
-Many of them maintain close relations with their employees, business partners, and the local community making them an irreplaceable part of the global supply chains.
+Small businesses are the lead job creators and account for over 95% of firms and up to 70% of the global employment rate.
+Global small business statistics indicate these enterprises are vital to ensuring economic growth, innovation, and social integration.
+Many of them maintain close relations with their employees, business partners, and the local community, making them an irreplaceable part of the global supply chains.

 (GlobalNaps)

-2. US small business statistics show there are over 30 million small ventures stateside.
+2. US small business statistics show there are 32.5 million small ventures stateside.

-In case you were wondering about the number of small businesses in the US, data from the Small Business Administration suggests they are 30.7 million.
-In percentage terms, they make up 99.9% of the whole business community.
+Based on data from the Small Business Administration, the number of small businesses in the US is 32.5 million.
+Percentage-wise, they make up 99.9% of the whole business community.
 They are further considered key innovators in the US economy.

 (Oberlo)